Extra-Galactic Planet? We might have just seen our first exoplanet in another galaxy

 The exoplanet candidate spotted in M51 was seen in the same way, only instead of using visible light as with our current transit method for stars nearer to us, this method used X-ray emissions instead.

+The X-ray emissions are coming from either a neutron star or a black hole orbiting a larger star in a binary system.
+The companion star is estimated to have about 20 times the mass of the sun and is feeding the accretion disk around its partner, which is emitting the X-rays that the astronomers were able to observe.

+During their observation, they saw the X-ray emissions stop entirely for about 3 hours, which – along with other data – could indicate a Saturn-sized planet transiting in front of X-ray source at a distance of about twice Saturn's distance from the sun.

-This was only the first diminution of X-rays spotted though, so its too soon to say whether this is a planet or not – and confirmation could take decades or even longer.
+This was only the first diminution of X-rays spotted though, so its too soon to say whether this is a planet or not – and confirmation could take decades.
+The researchers calculated that the planet's orbital period would be about 70 years, based on its size and distance.

 "Unfortunately to confirm that we're seeing a planet we would likely have to wait decades to see another transit," said Nia Imara, of the University of California at Santa Cruz and co-author of the study.
 "And because of the uncertainties about how long it takes to orbit, we wouldn't know exactly when to look."